 \section{Introduction}

 Over the last decades, researchers have come up with various techniques to automate the generation of test cases.
-In particular, unit test generators seek to automate the production of tests for various purposes (\eg validation, regression testing, fault localization, \etc) using different techniques, including random search (\eg~\cite{Pacheco2007,Ma2016c}), search-based software testing (\eg~\cite{Fraser2011,Alshahwan2018,derakhshanfar2020botsing}), and symbolic (\eg~\cite{papadakis2010automatic,Braione2017}) and concolic execution (\eg~\cite{yun2018qsym,sen2007concolic}).
+In particular, unit test generators seek to automate the production of tests for various purposes (validation, regression testing, fault localization, \etc) using different techniques, including random search (\eg~\cite{Pacheco2007,Ma2016c}), search-based software testing (\eg~\cite{Fraser2011,Alshahwan2018,derakhshanfar2020botsing}), and symbolic (\eg~\cite{papadakis2010automatic,Braione2017}) and concolic execution (\eg~\cite{yun2018qsym,sen2007concolic}).

-Juristo \etal \cite{Juristo2004} identified three essential features that each empirical evaluation should have to contribute to the software testing empirical body of knowledge.
-First, the evaluation should be fully defined, and the data should be analysed with appropriate techniques to allow a clear interpretation of the results.
-Second, the programs used for the evaluation and the setup and variables considered should be representative of the reality of the practice.
+Juristo \etal \cite{Juristo2004} identified three essential features each empirical evaluation should contribute to the software testing empirical body of knowledge.
+First, the evaluation should be fully defined, and the data should be analyzed with appropriate techniques to interpret the results.
+Second, the programs used for the evaluation and the setup and variables considered should represent the reality of the practice.
 Third, an evaluation should be replicable and come with a replication package to confirm previous results and reach an acceptable level of confidence in the hypothesis.

-Similarly, to bridge the gap with industry, automated test case generators have to come with strong evidence that the approach can also be applied in practice.
+Similarly, to bridge the gap with industry, automated test case generators must come with solid evidence that the approach can also be applied in practice.
 For instance, evidence-based software engineering \cite{Dyba2005} can help practitioners make informed decisions about the choice of a generator based on the current best evidence from research.
-Those pieces of evidence come in the form of empirical evaluations identifying the strengths and weaknesses of various generators.
+Those pieces of evidence come from empirical evaluations identifying the strengths and weaknesses of various generators.